Uniting Church in Australia - Canberra Central Parish

 Music Scholarship Program

-In 1994 a Wesley Music Scholarship Program was commenced.
-The purpose of the Program has been to provide a sympathetic environment and some financial support for talented students to participate in the music ministry and associated events.
+In 1994 the Wesley Music Scholarship Program was commenced with the purpose of providing a sympathetic environment and some financial support for talented students to participate in the church's music ministry and associated events.
+Read more here.

 top of page

 The Wesley Music Foundation (ACT) was set up by Wesley Uniting Church in 1999 as a community organisation to promote music and music education with the aim of ensuring a strong music program in perpetuity.
-It is on the Australian Government Register of Cultural Organisations and can receive tax deductible donations by individuals and corporate bodies.
+It is a charity permitted to receive tax deductible donations by individuals and corporate bodies.
 There is also an active 'Friends of Wesley Music' organisation that raises money through public events.

 To date, the Foundation has raised over $2 million through concerts, gifts and pledges.
-This has allowed the expansion of the Scholarship Program, the revoicing and rebuilding of the pipe organ and the establishment of the Music Centre ($1.4 million).
+This has allowed the expansion of the Scholarship Program, the re-voicing and rebuilding of the Wesley pipe organ and the establishment of the Music Centre ($1.4 million).
 There have been no church or government grants for any of this development.
-A flyer about the Foundation is here .
+A brochure about the Foundation is here.

 top of page